The 17th EGC is pleased to welcome three keynote speakers.

 Title: Patterns, dynamics and conservation of the steppes on the Mongolian Plateau

 Frank Yonghong Li (PhD 1992, Montpellier) is professor and dean of the School of Ecology and Environment, Inner Mongolia University, China.
 His research career includes many years in the Institute of Botany of Chinese Academy of Sciences (Beijing) and New Zealand AgResearch- Grasslands Research Center (Palm.
 North).
 His current research covers biodiversity conservation, ecosystem processes and multifunctioning, and restoration and adaptive management of grassland ecosystems under climate and land-use change.

-In his keynote lecture, Professor Yonghong Li will summarize the patterns and dynamics of the vast and continuous easternmost part of the Eurasian steppe, based on his field research experiences.
-He will discuss species diversity and vegetation dynamics in relation with climate and land-use changes, and present the status of, and the challenges for, the conservation and sustainable management of the prestigious natural grasslands.
+In his keynote, Professor Yonghong Li will summarize the patterns and dynamics of the vast and continuous easternmost part of the Eurasian steppe, based on his field research experiences.
+He will discuss species diversity and vegetation dynamics in relation to climate and land-use changes, and present the status of, and challenges for, the conservation and sustainable management of these prestigious natural grasslands.